-In February 2024, the Council endorsed the continuation of the Separate Rate for The Parade Precinct during the 2024-2025 financial year.
+The Council has endorsed the continuation of the Separate Rate for The Parade Precinct during the 2024-2025 financial year.
 The Separate Rate is based upon achieving a total revenue of \$225,000 from the 400 tenancies located within The Parade Precinct.

-Prior to resolving to extend the Separate Rate for a further year, the Council undertook consultation and engagement with the business and property owners within The Parade Precinct.
+Prior to resolving to extend the Separate Rate for a further year, the Council consulted and engaged with the business and property owners within The Parade Precinct.